stemoutreach/PathfinderBot/Tech_Reference/Inverse_Kinematics_for_PathfinderBot Arm.md

-# Inverse Kinematics Guide for the 5‑DOF PathfinderBot Arm
+# Inverse Kinematics for the 5‑DOF PathfinderBot Arm

 Inverse Kinematics (IK) answers the question: **“What joint angles do we need so the end‑effector (gripper) reaches a desired position and orientation?”**
 For PathfinderBot’s 5‑Degree‑of‑Freedom (DOF) servo arm, IK lets your code move the gripper precisely to pick up blocks and interact with AprilTag targets.